Revolt of the Batavi: Rome retaliates

 The rebellion in Germania was now a real threat to the Empire.
 Two legions had been lost, two others (I Germanica and XVI Gallica) were controlled by the rebels.
 This could not be allowed for much longer.
 As soon as Vespasian had the Empire in his hands and the situation in Italy under control, he decided to act.
 He nominated Quintus Petillius Cerialis, a close relative and experienced general, as commander of the avenging force.
 Not wanting to risk a defeat, an enormous army was summoned.
 The legions VIII Augusta, XI Claudia, XIII Gemina, XXI Rapax, and the recently levied II Adiutrix were immediately sent to Germania.
 Additionally, the legions I Adiutrix and VI Victrix were summoned from Hispania and XIV Gemina from Britannia.
 Most parts of these legions were deployed to pacify other parts of Gaul and Germania Superior and secure the Rhine frontier.
 Still, Cerialis' army was a massive one and posed a serious threat to the rebels.

 On the news of the approaching army, Julius Tutor, one of Civilis' allies, surrendered.
 The "imprisoned" legions, I Germanica and XVI Gallica, capitulated.
 They were disgraced and no longer had the confidence of Rome.
 The I Germanica was disbanded and its legionaries were added to the VII Gemina in Pannonia.
 XVI Gallica was reconstituted with the name of Legio XVI Flavia Firma.
 Pushing down from all directions, Cerialis forced the rebels and their (now scarce) allies to retreat to the North.
 The rebellion was now confined to Germania Inferior.

 From his homeland of Batavia, Civilis tried for some time to attack the Roman army in a series of raids by land and, with the help of his fleet, in the rivers Waal and Rhine.
 In one of these raids, Civilis managed to capture the flagship of the Roman fleet.
 This was a humiliation that demanded a response.
 Cerialis decided to wait no longer and invaded Batavia.

 At the outset of the rebellion, Rome was heavily preoccupied with major military operations in Judea during the First Jewish–Roman War.
-However, the siege of Jerusalem that began in April 70 AD was over by early September, and the war was essentially over.
+However, the siege of Jerusalem that began in April AD 70 was over by early September, and the war was essentially over.
 When Civilis heard that Jerusalem had fallen, and he realized that Rome would now bring its full resources to bear upon him, Civilis made peace.

 Peace talks followed.
 A bridge was built over the river Nabalia, where the warring parties approached each other on both sides.
-The general agreements are unknown but the Batavians were forced to renew their alliance with the Roman Empire and to levy another eight auxiliary cavalry units.
+The general agreements are unknown, but they were favourable to the Batavians, the Batavians were to renew their alliance with the Roman Empire and to levy another eight auxiliary cavalry units.
 The Batavian capital of Nijmegen was destroyed and its inhabitants ordered to rebuild it a few kilometers downstream, in a defenseless position.
 Moreover, X Gemina would be stationed close by, to secure peace.

 The fate of Civilis is unknown.